MareeswariJ/2048-game-react/README.md

 # 2048 Game Implementation

-A functional implementation of the popular 2048 game built with React and Vite, featuring a clean GUI and smooth gameplay.
+A modern, fully-functional implementation of the classic 2048 puzzle game built with React and Vite, following functional programming principles with an attractive dark gradient UI.

 ## 🎮 Game Overview